xoNelz/Soccermatics/course/source/index.rst

 **Professionals:** If you are a part of a footballing organisation, then it is possible to take this course as part of further education.
-This course has lower formal requirements for entry, allowing your orgnasitaion to benefit from it.
+The professional course has less formal requirements for entry, allowing your organisitaion to benefit from it.
 Each time the course is run a separate "professionals" tutorial session is run, with tutorials with David.
-We encourage participants to work with their own data.
+We encourage participants
+to work with their own data.
 In 2022, we have a group of participants from the English FA on the course.
-Please email  if you are interested.
+Please email David (david.sumpter@it.uu.se) if you are interested.

 Required Background
 ===================